Order Book: The Armchair Guide to Property Investing

-Two of Australia’s leading property experts BEN KINGSLEY, founder and CEO of Empower Wealth and Chair of PIPA and BRYCE HOLDAWAY, partner in Empower Wealth and co-host of Foxtel’s Lifestyle channel series ‘Location Location Location Australia’ have just written their first book.
+Two of Australia’s leading property experts BEN KINGSLEY, founder and CEO of Empower Wealth and Chair of PICA and BRYCE HOLDAWAY, partner in Empower Wealth and co-host of Foxtel’s Lifestyle channel series ‘Location Location Location Australia’ have just written their first book.

 The Armchair Guide to Property Investing, How to retire on $2,000 a week is a comprehensive guide to the fundamentals of money management, risk assessment, and picking a winning property that gives readers a full toolkit to be a successful property investor.
 The authors also share 18 investment strategies that in their vast experience have worked for hundreds of their clients – and themselves – over the years.
 There are also insightful case studies where you will discover how six very different investors – a young single, a couple who started investing early, a couple who left it a bit late, a single parent and a couple with no kids – all built portfolios which will deliver $2,000 a week in retirement income!

 What do others think about the book?

 “Completed your book over Christmas and what a great read!
 Really enjoyed it – packed with so much insight and practical wisdom into the property investment journey.
 In fact, I’d put this book alongside Robert Kiyosaki’s “Rich Dad, Poor Dad” as one of the best books on property investing I’ve read.
 Fantastic!